 The United States Patent and Trademark Office's (USPTO) IP Attaché program works to improve intellectual property systems internationally for the benefit of U.S. stakeholders.

-You may also access a country/city using the text links below:
+You may also access a country/city using the text links below the map.

-For a complete list of all IP Attachés, click here
+For a contact list of all IP attachés, click here

 Primary Goals and Objectives of the IP Attaché Program

 - To promote U.S. government IP policy internationally, including helping to secure high standards in international agreements and host country laws